 Still, eight colours were available to use as character colours.
 The background and border area of the screen (many computers of the era used this method of display), could be varied with up to 16 colours, very similar in capability when compared to the ZX Spectrum.

-With it being a popular machine, a good range of peripherals and software was available for it, including joysticks and those all important computer games.
+With it being a popular machine, there was a good range of peripherals and software was available for it, including joysticks and those all-important computer games.

-How in the name of memory management did they squeeze games with colour and sound into 5KB or RAM?
+How in the name of memory management did they squeeze games with colour and sound into 5KB of RAM?
 A remarkable feat for sure.

 VIC 20 Games

 Some good games were developed for the VIC 20.
 As a games machine, it soon fell away to the competition from the Commodore 64 and ZX Spectrum.